 I tried to build a service monitor having the following features:

 showing the reachability of HTTP servers plotting the amount of messages in a specific RabbitMQ queue plotting the amount of queues with specific prefixes showing the status of RabbitMQ queues i.e. how many messages are in there? are there any consumers? are they hung? showing the availability of certain Redis clients

 Well, you can

 find the result on GitHub.
 It uses two things I published before: polymer-flot and flot-sparklines. 😀

 An example dashboard:

-I was playing with Polymer at work, building a service monitor with it.
+Polymer at work, building a service monitor with it.
 At some point I needed charts and Flot seemed to be the simplest solution.

 So after a little work I managed to wrap

 how GitHub has grown over the years and how they handled the technical side of it.
 How to Build a GitHub from Zach Holman on Vimeo.

 render a Rails assets to a string, Hongli Lai from Phusion describes how. 🙂

-wrapping it into a nice helper. 😀
+wrapping it into a nice helper. 😀 module ApplicationHelper

 # thanks to http://blog.phusion.nl/2011/08/14/rendering-rails-3-1-assets-to-string/